cicsdev/cics-java-liberty-mq-jms/README.md

 cics-java-liberty-mq-jms
 ================
-This project contains two samples which can be using in a CICS Liberty JVM server to test demonstrate JMS integration with IMQ MQ.
+This project contains two samples which can be using in a CICS Liberty JVM server to test demonstrate JMS integration with IBM MQ.
 The first sample is an EJB application demonstrating how to use a message-driven bean (MDB).
 The second sample is a Java EE web application that uses JMS to connect to a remote IBM MQ queue manager using an MQ client mode connection.
 This sample can also be used to write a JMS message to drive